zonemaster/zonemaster/docs/specifications/tests/Address-TP/address03.md

    list of domain names.

 3a.
 If a domain name matches one of the domain name servers (list
-    c of the inputs) and the IP address parsed at step 1 matches one of the addresses associated to the domain name in list c, then this IP address is considered good, continue and go to step 2.
+    b of the inputs) and the IP address parsed at step 1 matches one of the addresses associated to the domain name in list c, then this IP address is considered good, continue and go to step 2.
 Otherwise, continue parsing PTR records attached to